PrathibhaSithu/prathibhaportfolio/README.md

-# 💼 My Portfolio Website
+# 💼 My Dev Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my skills, Experiences, Education, projects, and contact information in a modern, responsive layout built with **React JS**, **Tailwind CSS**, and **GSAP** for scroll animations.